Emergency Dentist – Scottsdale, AZ

 How We Treat Very Sensitive Teeth

-If we find tooth decay on your sensitive tooth, we will remove the cavity, perhaps through root canal treatment.
+If we find tooth decay on your sensitive tooth, we will remove the cavity.
 Afterward, we will place a dental crown to protect the tooth from future damage and infection.
 If your teeth are healthy, we may recommend using a toothpaste specially formulated for sensitivity.

 Knocked-Out Tooth